im-calvin/im-calvin/README.md

 <h2 align="center">About Me</h2>

 Hi 👋, I am Kelvin a second year computer engineering student at the University of British Columbia with a keen interest in both computer hardware and software.
 I'm also an aspiring software engineer with a passion for coding and building innovative solutions.
-In my free time, I enjoy pursuing personal projects, clacking on mechanical keyboards, and playing games.
+In my free time, I enjoy pursuing personal projects, building mechanical keyboards, and playing games.

 <!-- Projects -->